mdx-workshop/mdx-submissions21/paper.md

 Some studies [@yin:2020, @choi:2020, @choi:2021] apply Frequency Transformation (FT) which transform the feature in frequency-to-frequency domain.
 @choi:2019 defines the TDF block, which linear-transforms each time-distributed frequency feature like convolution filter.
-This block support that the model can capture the target sound's frequency patterns from the mixture audio.
+This block support that the model can capture the target source's frequency patterns from the mixture audio.
 We apply the TFC-TDF blocks in the encoder of the original LaSAFT-Net to catch the conditioned source's patterns in the received mixture.

 ## Latent Source
 The music source separation task is separating arbitrary target instruments set which are defined by human's definition.
 In some cases, some instruments are grouped even though they have different characteristics.
 For example, the bass drum and Hi-hat are grouped together as drums set though have different frequency patterns.
 Separating arbitrary instruments set, which do not share the common features, is difficult from the model perspective.
 While the model generates the latent sources, the latent sources can contain the high-level features that can be the target instrument's frequency patterns.
-Therefore, some studies adopt latent sources [@choi:2020] to relax the arbitrary grouped instrument's characteristic.
+Therefore, some studies adopt latent sources [@choi:2020] to relax the problems caused by arbitrary grouped instruments' set.
 They mix the latent sources depending on the conditions for target source.
 In this paper, we adopt the latent sources, which model can softly select rely on its frequency patterns.